mlflow/mlflow/docs/source/tracking.rst

 Visualizing Metrics
 -------------------

-Here is an example plot of the :ref:`quick start tutorial <quickstart>` with the step x-axis and two timestamp axes:
+Here is an example plot of the :ref:`quick start tutorial <quickstart-1>` with the step x-axis and two timestamp axes:

 .. figure:: _static/images/metrics-step.png